endojs/proposal-module-global/slides/2025-09-stage1-update.md

 # Warning

-The software you are about to see has been known to exite visceral revulsion in the viewer.
+The software you are about to see has been known to excite visceral revulsion in the viewer.
 Avert your gaze if you are sensitive to the use of `with`, direct `eval`, `arguments`, and `Proxy`.

 ---